General & Preventative Dentistry

 Regular cleanings and checkups are required to ensure a healthy mouth and ensure that onset of tooth decay or gum disease is found and treated early.
 A significant relationship between oral health and systemic (full body) health has been established over the past 25 years.
 Treating diseased gums and decayed teeth early positively affects many chronic health problems.
 In the United States, three out of every four adults will develop a form of gum disease during their lifetime.
 This can be accelerated by stress, illness, poor oral health, and the aging process, etc. Diseased gums will not heal on their own, and require professional dental care and treatment.

 In addition to receiving preventive dental care in our McLean dental office, a well balanced diet of fruits, vegetables, proteins, fats, and carbohydrates is essential to your oral and physical health.
 Ideally, a diet of reduced carbohydrates (sugars) will help with tartar control and potential decay.
 The bacteria that live within our mouths consume sugars as their food source, metabolize the sugar, and secrete acids, which cause tooth decay.
 Increased sugars increase the bacterial count and the amount of acid effecting your teeth.
 Additionally, carbonated drinks have a higher acidity and cause a breakdown of the enamel structure.

-Dr. Colospate’s office works to educate our patients as to how and why tooth decay and gum disease occurs, and how to mitigate it through professional and at home dental care.
-Our office provides in-office fluoride treatments to increase the strength of your enamel, as well as take-home fluorides and calcium pastes if you have increased susceptibility to tooth decay.
+Dr. Colospate’s dental office works to educate our patients as to how and why tooth decay and gum disease occurs, and how to mitigate it through professional and at home dental care.
+Our dental office in McLean provides in-office fluoride treatments to increase the strength of your enamel, as well as take-home fluorides and calcium pastes if you have increased susceptibility to tooth decay.
 We also recommend increased frequencies of dental cleanings with susceptibility to gum disease and decay and the recommended use of an electric toothbrush.